gjpelletier/stepAIC/README.md

 model_objects, model_outputs = lasso(X, y)
 ```

-Produces the following display of output tables and figures:
+Produces the following display of output tables with regression statistics and best-fit coefficients for each model:
 ```
 Lasso regression statistics of best models in model_outputs['stats']: